blockout22/TFIT/PatchNotes/Update_2.0.0.md

     - Optionally disable for recipes added by Satisfactory itself
     - ![Mod Name screenshot](https://i.imgur.com/4jTfN4d.png)
   - **Resource Sink Points** - Find out how many AWESOME Points you'll get from shredding this item, or a whole stack of it.
 If you can't sink it, it will say so as well.
-    - If you don't want this to appear on items that can't be sunk, you can turn it off in the configs.
+    - Optionally disable for items that can't be sunk
     - ![Sink Points screenshot](https://i.imgur.com/b3Wa33z.png)
     - ![Sink Points unsinkable screenshot](https://i.imgur.com/8v32fCG.png)
   - **Radioactive Items** - Items that are radioactive will now have a radioactive symbol in their tooltip and have the header bar turn lime green.
-    - If you don't want this to appear on base-game items, you can turn it off in the configs.
     - ![Radioactive Item screenshot](https://i.imgur.com/mQOnaUZ.png)
   - **Stack Size** and Form - See what the max stack size of the item you're looking at is, and if it's a liquid or solid.
     - ![Solid screenshot](https://i.imgur.com/KQyjnML.png)